andreilica/The-Miners-And-The-Sleepy-Wizards/README.md

 # The-Miners-And-The-Sleepy-Wizards
-Multithreading Syncronization Problem
-Based on Producer-Consumer model, there is a network of caves (generally speaking, a graph), where miners should visit.
+Multithreading Syncronization Problem based on Producer-Consumer model that contains a network of caves (generally speaking, a graph), where miners should visit.